 Introduction

-Xillybus was designed with the understanding that data flow handling is where most FPGA engineers have a hard time, and is also a common reason for bugs.
-Fluctuations in application data supply and demand tend to generate rarely reached states in the logic, often revealing hidden bugs which are extremely difficult to tackle.
+The Xillybus IP core was designed with the understanding that data flow handling is where most FPGA engineers have a hard time, and is also a common reason for bugs.
+Fluctuations in the supply and consumption of application data tend to generate rarely reached states in the logic, often revealing hidden bugs which are extremely difficult to tackle.

 Accordingly, Xillybus doesn't just supply a wrapper for the underlying transport (e.g. a PCIe DMA engine), but offers several end-to-end stream pipes for application data transport.
 This is a "once-and-for-all" solution, which has undergone heavy stress testing on numerous FPGA platforms and IP core configurations.
 Robustness and dependability can't be specified on a datasheet, but are easily told while testing.
-Luckily, integrating Xillybus with a target application for real-life stress testing is a relatively simple task, so evaluating its worthiness is an immediate and low-risk assignment.
+Luckily, integrating Xillybus with a target application for real-life stress testing is a relatively simple task, so evaluating its worthiness is a low-risk task with immediate results.

 IP core functionality

-Please consider the following simplified block diagram, showing the application of one data stream in each direction (many more can be connected).
+Consider the following simplified block diagram, showing the application of one data stream in each direction (many more can be connected) for the PCIe-based Xillybus IP core.
+There is also a Xillybus IP core for AXI3 (targeting Zynq-7000 devices) as well as for USB 3.x (XillyUSB).

 Simplified block diagram